 Pursuant to 601 KAR 9:220, dealers and bona fide salespersons may operate a vehicle bearing a dealer plate at any time with the intent of offering or advertising the vehicle for sale to the public.
-Other bona fide employees of the dealership (not salespersons) may operate a vehicle bearing a dealer plate only when testing the mechanical operation of the vehicle.
+Never for personal use.
+Other bona fide employees of the dealership (not salespersons) may operate a vehicle bearing a dealer plate only when test ing the mechanical operation of the vehicle.
 These other bona fide employees (not salespersons) may not operate a vehicle bearing dealer plates for personal purposes or in demonstration or advertising to a prospective customer.